Social policy of the Biden administration

-The social policy of the Joe Biden administration is intended to improve racial equity, increase access to safe and legal abortions, tighten restrictions on gun sales, among other aims.
+The social policy of the Joe Biden administration was intended to improve racial equity, increase access to safe and legal abortions, tighten restrictions on gun sales, among other aims.
 A number of policies aim to reverse the former policies of President Donald Trump, including the "Muslim" travel ban and loosened anti-discriminatory policies relating to LGBT people.

 Law enforcement and justice

 Capital punishment

 Joe Biden is the first U.S. president to openly oppose the death penalty.

 Gun policy

 President Biden promised to introduce a stiffer gun-control policy, while Vice President Kamala Harris has a history of implementing tough-on-guns measures during her time as attorney general of California.

 Due to fears of the Biden administration in tandem with the Democratic Party controlling Congress to enact sweeping gun reform legislation, gun owners across the country reported a big increase in sales in the two weeks preceding Biden's inauguration, as firearm sellers in states such as California, Virginia, Tennessee, Montana, and Florida saw lines stretching out the doors of some stores.

-Biden signed the Bipartisan Safer Communities Act, a major piece of gun control legislation, into law on June 25th, 2022.
+Biden signed the Bipartisan Safer Communities Act, a major piece of gun control legislation, into law on June 25, 2022.